ayselrasul/data_mid_bootcamp_project_classification/tableau/README.md

   ## **Tableau-Classification questions and answers**

   **Notes**:
-  - To see my Tableau work,plese see (https://public.tableau.com/app/profile/aysel.rasulova/viz/Mid_term_project_classification/Story1?publish=yes)
+  - To see my Tableau work,plese see (https://public.tableau.com/app/profile/aysel.rasulova/viz/Mid_term_project_classification/Story1?publish=yes).Plaease see visualisations in full-screen mode

   - Original data was cleaned and imported to another csv file to work on Tableau